Changing how women experience menopause at work…one conversation at a time.

 What to Expect During a MenoMinds Session

-Each MenoMinds session is a three-hour live online workshop, hosted by Haley White and Victoria Brookbank, bringing together 20 women.
+Each MenoMinds session is a 2 hour and 30 mins live CPD accredited online workshop, hosted by Haley White and Victoria Brookbank.

 It’s practical, interactive, and thoughtfully structured to help you learn, reflect, and connect with others who understand what you’re navigating.